Rodulforo8/booking-app/README.md

 ## RUN SERVER

-Run the react server with the following command on the terminal:
+Run the React js server with the following command on the terminal:

 * npm start